vcl/vcl/packages/vcl/input/README.md

 - `disabled`: Visual disabled state, should be combined with `disabled` property.
 - `readonly`: Visual read only state, should be combined with `readonly` property.
 - `floating`: Lets the label float above the input.
-- `static`: Disabled floating support.
+- `static`: Disabled floating label.
 - `auto-height`: For input fields that should not use the standard height, e.&nbsp;g. `textarea`.

 ## Variables